Skip to main content

 Growth Hormone Peptide Therapies

 Beyond traditional hormone replacement, specific peptide therapies offer another avenue for supporting physiological function and cellular health.
-These peptides are short chains of amino acids that act as signaling molecules, often stimulating the body’s own production of or influencing other biological pathways.
+These peptides are short chains of amino acids that act as signaling molecules, often stimulating the body’s own production of growth hormone or influencing other biological pathways.
 They are frequently utilized by active adults and athletes seeking improvements in body composition, recovery, and aspects of cellular repair.

 Key peptides in this category include Sermorelin, which stimulates the pituitary gland to release growth hormone.
 Similarly, Ipamorelin and CJC-1295 are often combined to provide a more sustained and potent release of growth hormone.
 Tesamorelin is another peptide known for its effects on body composition, particularly in reducing visceral fat.